withastro/docs/src/pages/en/reference/api-reference.md

 ### `Astro.props`

-`Astro.props` is an object containing any values that have been passed through component attributes, or through the `layout:` property in `.md` and `.mdx` files.
+`Astro.props` is an object containing any values that have been passed as [component attributes](/en/core-concepts/astro-components/#component-props).
+Layout components for `.md` and `.mdx` files receive frontmatter values as props.

 ```astro
 ---